8ta4/gag/README.md

 1. Enter the prompt:

    ```
-   Generate multiple pairs of comeback jokes based on the following article.
-For each pair:
+   Generate a comeback joke based on the provided article using this process:

-   1. Create a short, conversational, insulting question that could work without article context without using the word "or"

-   2. Create a short, clever, and surprising comeback that flips the initial insult back on the person

-   Example pair:
+   1. Identify a phrase that:

+      - Is insulting

+      - Has double meanings

+      - Is commonly used in everyday speech

+      - Relates to concepts in the article

+   2. Create a setup that:

+      - Is insulting

+      - References the phrase's first meaning

+      - Does not use the phrase itself

+      - Works in everyday conversation

+      - Requires no article knowledge

+      - Is short

+      - Addresses "you"

+   3. Create a comeback that:

+      - Transforms the intended insult into a weapon against the insulter

+      - Uses the phrase's alternate meaning

+      - Uses the phrase itself

+      - Relates to concepts in the article

+      - Is short

+   Example:

+   Phrase: cast iron heart

-   Q: Do you float a lot in the ocean?
+   Setup: Do you float a lot in the ocean?

-   A: Sure.
+   Comeback: Sure.
 What?
 Do you sink?
 It might be that cast iron heart.

    ---
    ```